TuxVinyards/quickemu-mod/README.md

 ### Combines the benefits of the command line with the ease of the graphical.

 New added fixes & features.

-Very configurable.
-Easy Snapshots, MSRS toggle, Windows Hypervisor Recipes ...
+Easy Snapshots.
+Very configurable, MSRS toggle, Windows Hypervisor Recipes ...

 ![Screenshot at 2023-02-19 10-06-08](https://user-images.githubusercontent.com/3956806/219939020-f3d8c512-4366-4186-8979-eebc879ed2aa.png)